University of Michigan basketball scandal

-The University of Michigan basketball scandal, or the Ed Martin scandal, concerned National Collegiate Athletics Association (NCAA) rules violations resulting from the relationship between the University of Michigan (or Michigan), its men's basketball program, and booster Eddie L. "Ed" Martin.
+The University of Michigan basketball scandal, or the Ed Martin scandal, concerned National Collegiate Athletic Association (NCAA) rules violations resulting from the relationship between the University of Michigan (or Michigan), its men's basketball program, and booster Eddie L. "Ed" Martin.
 The violations principally involved payments booster Martin made to several players to launder money from an illegal gambling operation.
 It is one of the largest incidents involving payments to athletes in American collegiate history.
 An initial investigation by the school was joined by the NCAA, Big Ten Conference, Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), and the United States Department of Justice (DOJ).
 As a result of this investigation, Michigan's basketball program was punished with sanctions.

 The case began when the investigation of an automobile accident involving Michigan player Maurice Taylor revealed a curious relationship between Martin and Michigan's basketball program dating back to the 1980s.
 Several Michigan players were implicated over the next few years and by 1999 some were called before a federal grand jury.
 Four eventual professional basketball players—Taylor, Chris Webber, Robert Traylor and Louis Bullock—were discovered to have borrowed a total of $616,000 from Martin.
 During the investigation, Webber claimed not to have had any financial relationship with Martin, but eventually confessed to taking loans from Martin.
 He was both fined in the legal system and briefly suspended by the National Basketball Association (NBA) after performing public service.